Smith-appwrk/Teams-bot/server/data/intelligate.md

   - Hold mobile camera steady in front of QR code until a link popup appears
   - Try using Google Lens as an alternative (access via Google.com camera icon)

+### How to scan QR code?
+- Look for google bar on phone and click on google lens
+- Hold camera steady in front of QR code until a link popup appears
+- Application will be opened

+### Getting a blank screen after licence Scan
+- Please follow the steps on 'how to scan the QR code?'
+- If still facing an issue, it might be due to network coverage
+- Check with gate agent who can help with your registration

 ### Registration Options

 #### Coming In Options